col1985/angular-pg-camera/README.md

-Angular Service Module wrapping PhoneGap Camera Native API v3.0.
+## Reusable Angular Module wrapping PhoneGap Camera Native API v3.0.

-Currently configured for iOS.

-I will update detail of module and properties later today.

-Untested at present.
+This is my attempt at writing a Single page Angular module using the Controllers and Directives rather than a service or factory module.